 Intent of the overdose also plays a role.
 The addition of suicidal intent is linked to increased emergency department usage,[27] and such intent could suggest higher dosages of narcotics or co-ingestants

-In April 2014, the US Food and Drug Administration (FDA) approved naloxone (Evzio) as an autoinjector dosage form for home use by family members or caregivers.
-The product delivers 0.4 mg that may be administered either intramuscularly or subcutaneouslyin the anterolateral aspect of the thigh.
-The device includes visual and voice instruction, including directions to seek emergency medical care immediately after use.[29]
+The US Food and Drug Administration (FDA) has approved naloxone (Evzio) in an autoinjector dosage form for home use by family members or caregivers.
+The product delivers 0.4 mg that may be administered either intramuscularly or subcutaneously in the anterolateral aspect of the thigh.
+The device includes visual and voice instruction, including directions to seek emergency medical care immediately after use.[28]

 For patient education resources, see the following: